-Figure 4.3: Use of the Material library for defining the mechanical parameter of a given layer, by clicking the boxe "Other" of the MAerial type column
+Figure 4.3: Use of the Material library for defining the mechanical parameter of a given layer, by clicking the box "Other" of the Material type column

-- The help button "Nature of interfaces" recalls the set of hypotheses stipulated in both the French pavement design guide LCPC-SETRA and the 1998 Catalogue (figure 4.4). - The help button "Minimum technical thicknesses" recalls both the minimum and maximum thickness values for material implementation, which had been incorporated when establishing the 1998 Catalogue (figure 4.5).
+- The help button "Nature of interfaces" recalls the set of hypotheses stipulated in both the French pavement design guide LCPC-SETRA and standard NFP98-086 (figure 4.4). - The help button "Minimum technical thicknesses" recalls both the minimum and maximum thickness values for material implementation, which had been incorporated when establishing the 1998 Catalogue and standard NFP98-086 (figure 4.5).